 Old English cearig "sorrowful, full of care," the adjective from care (n.), q.v.
-Sense evolved 16c. from "full of care" to "careful."
+The sense evolved 16c. from "full of care" to "careful."
 Compare the sense evolution of careful.
-Meaning "sparing, frugal" is from 1560s.
+The meaning "sparing, frugal" is from 1560s.
 Cognate with Old Saxon carag, Old High German charag "full of sorrow, trouble, or care."
 Related: Charily; chariness.